minnyres/docker-amule-dlp/README.md

 The settings of aMule are stored in the file `<config>/amule.conf`.
 If the file already exists, aMule will use the existing configuration file.
 Otherwise, aMule will create a new configuration file according to the [default settings](https://github.com/minnyres/docker-amule-dlp/blob/main/amule.conf).

 To view and change the settings, one can connect to aMule with aMule GUI.
-Note that aMule GUI does not support to change the web UI theme and password for external connection, and it is recommended to set the two options by [docker-compose](https://github.com/minnyres/docker-amule-dlp#docker-compose).
+Note that aMule GUI does not support to change the Web UI theme and password for external connection, and it is recommended to set the two options by [docker-compose](https://github.com/minnyres/docker-amule-dlp#docker-compose).